Pedagogy and Co-creation

-The Pedagogy research programme focuses on development of the content of higher education, matching of education to the needs of the workplace and pedagogic development of education
+The Pedagogy and Co-creation research theme focuses on development of the content of higher education, matching of education to the needs of the workplace and pedagogic development of education

-Laurea’s pedagogic projects particularly focus on the challenges related to the development of higher education.
+Laurea’s pedagogic and co-creation projects particularly focus on the challenges related to the development of higher education.

-The Pedagogy research programme has three specified spearheads:
+The Pedagogy research theme has three specified spearheads:

 - Development of the content of higher education (education materials and products)

 - Matching of education to the needs of the workplace (workplace skills and employment of graduates)

 - Pedagogic development of education (online pedagogic solutions and development of learning environments)

 Education is going through a worldwide change.
 The idea of learning in a classroom has evolved into an idea of multiform learning.
 Furthermore, the idea of a learning environment at school has expanded to cover, in addition to physical space, learning ideas, learning instruments and learning methods.
 Various spaces and places in society surrounding the traditional classroom can similarly be considered as learning environments.
 In addition to the changes related to the idea of learning environments, the education sector’s perception of learning is undergoing a transformation.